StonedEdge/Retro-Lite-CM4/README.md

 * YveltalGriffin/Mackie-Kannard Smith, for suggesting various hardware changes and reviews to PCB/schematics + GitHub bugs.
 His help was invaluable in learning new things about PCB design
 * Juckett D, for creating the Aegis CM4 and offering tips and tricks along the way.
 Check out his work here and awesome CM4 handheld(s): https://github.com/juckettd
 * Aurelio Manarra, for always helping me out with my non EE questions and various other things ᕕ( ᐛ )ᕗ
+* Bill, for helping me with the docking station code & bug fixes